 There’s nothing like a long holiday weekend to inspire social media success.
 We’re sharing a roundup of successful Labor Day social media posts to inspire your content creation efforts, along with top tips for sharing posts that are relevant, engaging and useful for your followers.

-Why Is Labor Day a Great Time To Post on Social Media?
+Why is Labor Day a Great Time for Social Media Posts?

 Recognized on the first Monday of September each year, Labor Day is a federal observance that’s officially “dedicated to the social and economic achievements of American workers.”